vrurg/fieldx/fieldx_aux/README.md

 That’s all; this crate will take care of implementing the arguments for you!

-Read the [FieldX Object Manager][__link3] book for more details on how to use this crate.
+Read the [FieldX Object Manager][__link3] book for the introduction on how to use this crate.

- [__cargo_doc2readme_dependencies_info]: ggGkYW0CYXSEGwRoBq6PUYV7GzX-0tnRIVJvG-1wwfgZ7UMfG7mqB6miVhFIYXKEG5vrXMml2IPGG3uhsRWqCstKG73GlMjap6bYG1-imR4k2pzZYWSBgmdkYXJsaW5nZzAuMjAuMTE
+ [__cargo_doc2readme_dependencies_info]: ggGkYW0CYXSEGwRoBq6PUYV7GzX-0tnRIVJvG-1wwfgZ7UMfG7mqB6miVhFIYXKEG3JmiHDdW3wRG7yzs4IyekmMG2xUHDvHaqRyG2ONnT6pIwiZYWSBgmdkYXJsaW5nZzAuMjAuMTE
  [__link0]: https://docs.rs/fieldx
  [__link1]: https://docs.rs/darling
  [__link2]: https://docs.rs/darling/0.20.11/darling/?search=FromField